WebexSamples/postman-webex/README.md

 Now, what about generating some code for your favorite language ?

-Take the [Generate Code Guide] and get this nodejs code snippet automatically generated from the Spark API call: "Rooms > List Rooms".
+Take the [Generate Code Guide](docs/GenerateCode.md) and have this nodejs code snippet automatically generated for the Spark API Resource "List Rooms":

 ![generate code](docs/img/generate-nodejs-request.png)